Mesoscopic Materials Science Laboratory (with Panasonic Co, Ltd.)

 In the doctoral program, we not only provide guidance on specific research themes but also clarify the difference between science and engineering, thus providing students with adequate guidance so that they can, in a balanced manner, utilize both a scientific mindset that leads to paradigm shifts, and engineering knowledge that serves to realize scientific ideas.

-We conduct research on exotic devices utilizing new physical phenomena in the mesoscopic region.
-Specifically, we are conducting research on bio-molecular devices that combine biotechnology and semiconductor technology, and on energy conversion devices using strongly-correlated electronic materials that take advantage of thin-film technology.
+We conduct research on exotic devices utilizing new physical phenomena in the mesoscopic region that take advantage of thin-film technology.
+Specifically, we are conducting research on novel energy conversion devices using strongly-correlated electronic materials and/or solid-state iontronics materials.

 Research of novel devices utilizing cross-correlated phenomena